SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/regIf.rst

 this is a very tedious and repetitive work, a better way is to use the "factory" paradigm to auto-generate the documentation for each signal.

-now th InterruptFactory can do that.
+now the InterruptFactory can do that.

-Easy Way creat interruption:
+Easy Way create interruption:

 .. code:: scala

     class EasyInterrupt extends Component {
-      val io = new Bundle{
+      val io = new Bundle {
         val apb = slave(Apb3(Apb3Config(16,32)))
         val a, b, c, d, e = in Bool()
       }